Skip to content

 Important Note: ModelCar Requirements & Guidance

 You have several options for deploying models to your OpenShift AI cluster.
-We recommend using ModelCar because it removes the need to manually download models from Hugging Face, upload them to S3, or manage access permissions.
+We recommend using ModelCar because it removes the need to manually download models from Hugging Face Hub, upload them to S3, or manage access permissions.
 With ModelCar, you can package models as OCI images and pull them at runtime or precache them.
 This simplifies versioning, improves traceability, and integrates cleanly into CI/CD workflows.
 ModelCar images also ensure reproducibility and maintain versioned model releases.

 You can deploy our own model using a ModelCar container, which packages all model files into an OCI container image.
 To learn more about ModelCar containers, read this article Build and deploy a ModelCar container in OpenShift AI.
 It explains the benefits of ModelCar containers, how to build a ModelCar image, and how to deploy it with OpenShift AI.

-For additional patterns and prebuilt ModelCar images, explore the Red Hat AI Services ModelCar Catalog repository on GitHub.
-Prebuilt images from this catalog are also available in the ModelCar Catalog registry on Quay.
 However, note that all these images are compiled for the x86 architecture.
 If you're targeting ARM, you'll need to rebuild these images on an ARM machine, as demonstrated in this guide.

 Additionally, you may find it helpful to read Optimize and deploy LLMs for production with OpenShift AI.